MaxMa6150/ese5190-2022-lab2b-esp/lab/07_pio_sequencer/README.md

 - modify your sequencer to use the PIO as its primary I/O engine, including the ability to R/W any register

+### Intro

+In part 3/4, PIO is only as output for blinking the light and we use GPIO to detect BOOT button pressing.
+In this part, we modified analyzer example to use PIO as both input to detect BOOT button pressing and output to blink the light.

 ### Code:
 ```
 #include <stdio.h>